 Acceptable for mixed usage.
 These headphones will be better-suited for sports due to their truly wireless design that is stable and breathable.
 Their sound quality isn’t the best, but they’ll satisfy fans of bass-heavy genres.
 They are quite bulky truly wireless headphones; their fit doesn’t isolate that much noise, which won’t be ideal for public transit, but they can be efficient for a work environment.
 They shouldn’t be used for watching TV or gaming because of their very high latency, which will give you a delay between your audio and video.

-Decent for critical listening.
-While the in-ear fit might not be ideal for critical listening, the Creative Outlier Air have a decent sound profile with a well-balanced and fairly even response.
+Decent for neutral listening.
+While the in-ear fit might not be ideal for neutral listening, the Creative Outlier Air have a decent sound profile with a well-balanced and fairly even response.
 However, their bass is a bit boomy, which results in thick and cluttered vocals and lead instruments.
 They also sound a bit sharp and piercing, especially on already bright tracks.
 Unfortunately, their fit might also not be the most comfortable for long listening sessions and they don’t have a dedicated app with an EQ to customize their sound to your liking.

 Decent for commuting.
 Even if these headphones don’t have the bass noise isolation against the deep rumbles of an engine, they can be a convenient option when commuting.
 Thanks to their portable design and great battery life for truly wireless in-ears, they are easy to carry around for long trips and rides.
 However, we don’t suggest taking calls with these headphones while you’re traveling, as the mic doesn’t handle noise well.